marcusoftnet/marcusoftnet.github.io/_posts/2021-10-25-xunit---closing-browser-after-all-test-in-suite.md

  - C#
 ---

 I'm enjoying myself at work right now, writing a course in C# and for the .NET core platform.
 Man - this was some time ago.

 Naturally I learn a lot.
 That's why I became a teacher.
 I wanted to share a little nugget (NuGet?) of gold that I found.

 In one of the early labs in the course I used [Selenium](https://www.selenium.dev/) to write some end-to-end tests.
 And in doing so I need to create `Driver` object, that is both pretty heavy to start and, if left after the test run, quickly will eat your memory.

 Now, I was using [xUnit](https://xunit.net/) as my testing framework and xUnit doesn't have a notion of test suites.
 This was bad since I wanted to create the `Driver` object on the first e2e test and not tear it down until the last.

-My intial attempt looked like this:
+My initial attempt looked like this:

 ```csharp
 using System;